microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

         * Import YAML by selecting 'Existing Azure Pipelines YAML file'
             * Enter the path to the devops yaml file that lives within your newly created repo. (i.e. devops/providers/azure-devops/templates/azure-pipelines.yml)
             ![image](https://user-images.githubusercontent.com/10041279/63459938-21b23900-c41b-11e9-9b9c-2dfa72e51350.png)
+            > NOTE: Automatic drop-down does not always populate with yaml file options.
+It may be necessary to simply copy and paste the above path.
         * Review devops pipeline YAML and only keep templates relevant to your enterprise patterns.
             * Remove jobName configurations not relevant to your enterprise patterns.
                 ```yaml